Building your first racing drone? This is a guide to help you pick out the parts you need to get in the air!

 Next up is propellers!
 You can choose any propeller you like, but for starting out I would suggest:

-DAL is the brand, 5040 is basically the "size" 50 stands for 5 inch and 40 stands for the pitch.
+5038 or 5043 is basically the "size" 50 stands for 5 inch and 40 stands for the pitch.
 So bigger pitch numbers make for a more aggressive, powerful prop, but it is also less efficient.
+Not too big of a deal when you're starting though, and you'll begin to learn what you like to fly with.

 So now we grab the last component to get the quad flying.
 The Receiver (RX)!
 After this we will go into the FPV video gear.